kyle2277/bf2_Frosty_Mesh_Importer/README.md

 Log Message | Explanation
 ----------- | -------------
-ERROR: Selected file is not a folder | User has selected a file, not a folder.
+ERROR: SelectedFileIsNotFolder | User has selected a file in the open file dialog, not a folder.
 Select a folder that contains the files you want to import/revert, not any of the files inside
-ERROR: Non-chunk or res file found | User has selected a folder that contains files other than .chunk and .res files.
+ERROR: NonChunkResFileFound | User has selected a folder that contains files other than .chunk and .res files.
 Output folders from Frost Meshy will only contain .chunk and .res files
 ERROR: NoResFileSelected | User has clicked "Export Res" button without selecting a file in the Res Explorer
+ERROR: CannotOverwriteExistingFile | User has attempted to export a .res to a folder which already contains a .res file of the same name.
+Delete old .res files before re-exporting them.
 ERROR: ResFileNotFound | The import could not be completed because no .res file in the Frosty Res Explorer matches the identifier of the .res file to be imported/reverted
-ERROR:
 WARNING: NonCriticalResImportError.
 Could not refresh the Res Explorer.
 Missing reference | Internal error denoting communication failure with the Res Explorer.
 Does not affect import/export/revert functions
 WARNING: NonCriticalResImportError.
 Res file located at {path} must be {imported/reverted} manually.
 Unable to located res file data | Exported .res file identifier missing.
 Either the .res file was not exported using the "Export Res" button, or the .res file was exported in a different session, or only one mesh is present in the Frost Meshy output folder